pymc-devs/pymc-examples/examples/gaussian_processes/HSGP-Basic.myst.md

 );
 ```

-Sampling went great, but, interestingly, we seem to have a bias in the model, for `eta`, `ell` and `sigma`.
+Sampling went great, but, interestingly, we seem to have a bias in the posterior for `sigma`.
 It's not the focus of this notebook, but it'd be interesting to dive into this in a real use-case.

 +++